 - Quick AdSense.
 If you’re doing your own ads, this is perfect for setting up your in-post ads quickly and easily.
 I used coding from Media.net to input the actual ad code (as mentioned above).

-Is there something you’re curious about that I didn’t touch on?
+Is there something you’re curious about Blogging as a Business that I didn’t touch on?
 Feel free to let me know!